-- Encouraging the advancement of knowledge by education, through maintaining standards of good practice, and by equipping Members for Ministry as vergers in all its aspects, through the provision of advice, training, resources, and by organizing and promoting training courses and conferences.
+- Encouraging the advancement of knowledge through education, by establishing and maintaining standards of good practice, by equipping members for Verger ministry in all its aspects, through the provision of advice, training, resources, and by organizing and promoting training courses and conferences.

 - Advising, upon request, and making recommendations as to terms of employment and welfare of any Member.

-- Recording the gamut of work undertaken by Vergers; in addition noting each Member’s training, experience and qualifications.
+- Recording the gamut of work undertaken by Vergers; and taking account of each Member’s training, experience and qualifications.